MoeraOrg/moeraorg.github.io/administration/tools/moctl.md

 : Assign an existing name `NAME` to the node.
 The 24 secret words are to be passed to the standard input, one per line.
-It is allowed to pass them exactly how they are printed by `name register`, where every word is prepended with its number.
+It is allowed to pass them exactly how they are printed by `name register`, where each word is prepended with its number.
 These numbers are ignored.

 `name delete`